-With changing consumer behaviour and shifting priorities, F&B operators are re-examining their store portfolios and redefining them to ensure they are fit for purpose in a COVID world, while supporting all their customer channels across the food and beverage industry.
+With changing consumer behaviour and shifting priorities, this food & beverage industry report notes that F&B industry operators are re-examining their store portfolios and redefining them to ensure they are fit for purpose in a COVID world, while supporting all their customer channels across the food and beverage sector.

 "You have three different types of approach.
-First, brands who have stopped their expansion plans, withdrawn - or are trying - from signed agreements, and are in the process of disposing of some of their less profitable locations," says AK Consulting's Coutin of food and beverage trends in 2020.
+First, brands who have stopped their expansion plans, withdrawn - or are trying - from signed agreements, and are in the process of disposing of some of their less profitable locations," says AK Consulting's Coutin of food and beverage trends in 2021.
 "Many of these brands were not in good shape before the COVID crisis, and were most likely heading for CVAs.
 Confinement and the long recovery road ahead have only exacerbated the issue.